To rent or to buy? That is the question

 I shared the concerns above, which weren’t helped by an initial meeting I had with my bank.
-That I had the thirty percent tax ruling caused quite some confusion, and they were clearly not sure how to deal with mortgages for expats.
+That I had the thirty per cent tax ruling caused quite some confusion, and they were clearly not sure how to deal with mortgages for expats.

 Reasons for buying a property in the Netherlands

-If you live in Amsterdam or Den Haag, are on an indefinite contract, and have been renting for longer than three years, I have some advice for you.
+If you live in Amsterdam or Den Haag, are on an indefinite contract and have been renting for longer than three years, I have some advice for you.
 Withdraw the amount of money you pay in rent from the bank.
 Find a nice open space, and then set fire to the money.
 You may as well, as that’s what you’re doing every single month while renting an apartment.

 Even if you’re not sure how long you’ll be in the country for, you really should consider buying a property.
 The Dutch property market is incredibly stable.
-Yes prices took a hit after the 2008 crisis, but what you don’t see in the Netherlands are the massive fluctuations in price that have occurred as a result of the crisis in Dublin and other places.
+Yes, prices took a hit after the 2008 crisis, but what you don’t see in the Netherlands are the massive fluctuations in price that have occurred as a result of the crisis in Dublin and other places.

 As well as making a sound financial investment, even if you decide to leave, the most ‘tolerant’ country that ever existed, you’ll still be able to rent the property out, at a price that will cover the mortgage and leave room for a small profit as well.

-If that doesn’t convince you, the biggest advantage is no longer having to deal with rental makelaars, who are ever present, while you’re looking for an apartment.
+If that doesn’t convince you, the biggest advantage is no longer having to deal with rental makelaars, who are ever-present, while you’re looking for an apartment.
 Once you’ve moved in, they have a habit of disappearing faster than bitterballen at a company borrel.
 This can be especially annoying if you fall asleep on the sofa, only to wake up next to a mouse, operating the TV remote control, looking for documentaries on cheese making.

 Talk to an expert

 My apologies if I’ve gone on a bit, but this is something that I feel passionately about.
 Being an expat, and getting the best possible deal with banks, makelaars and finding the right notaris etc, is best arranged by using independent experts that understand the complexities of expat financial and tax situations.
-For this reason I advise talking to Expat Mortgages.
-They’ve been in business for over 23 years, and have helped many expats in purchasing property.
+For this reason, I advise talking to Expat Mortgages.
+They’ve been in business for over 23 years, and have helped many expats with purchasing property.
 One of the interesting things about them is that they only deal with expats, and won’t look at you with a shocked expression on their faces when you explain that you have the 30% ruling.
 I know a number of people that have used them.
 Unfortunately, at the time the Shallow Man bought his former bachelor paradise pad, I hadn’t heard of them, so struggled alone, in a sea of confusing bureaucracy to arrange my mortgage, something that you don’t have to do if you use them.

 Truly, the things I do for my readers!